 University of Michigan

 - Submitting Official Transcripts with Online Application: As part of the online application process you must upload an official transcript for your application to be considered complete and reviewed.
 When submitting transcripts online, upload the front and back of the transcript(s).
 Do not upload official transcripts from community colleges, non-degree programs, study abroad programs or for Associates degrees, unless relevant coursework from these programs is NOT included on your undergraduate degree transcript.

 - Sending Hard Copies of Official Transcripts to the Graduate School: All applicants are also required to submit one set of official transcripts from undergraduate and postgraduate institutions directly to the Rackham Graduate School.
 Please submit your application before sending your transcripts to Rackham.
-Click here for more details on how to submit your transcript.
+Here are details on how to submit your transcript.
 International students should also click here for additional instructions on submitting transcripts.

 - Send, along with copy of the Academic Records Submission Form, to: